-The VMB has adopted the following guidelines for the discussion with veterinary clients of cannabis use on animal patients for medical purposes.
+The VMB has adopted the following guidelines for the discussion with veterinary clients of cannabis within the VCPR.

-Veterinarian-Client-Patient Relationship: The veterinarian-client-patient relationship (VCPR) is fundamental to the provision of acceptable veterinary medical care.
+Veterinarian-Client-Patient Relationship: The VCPR is fundamental to the provision of acceptable veterinary medical care.
 The veterinarian should document that an appropriate VCPR is established prior to discussions of cannabis with the animal owner client.